sprajwal078/giphy-app/README.md

 I built this app without using any component library since the project doesn't have very complex features requirng a 3rd party library.
 Also this gives me a chance to show that I can build UI components easily from scratch.

-Next I decided not to use routing because it only has 2 features and it doen't require complex routing
+Next I decided not to use routing because it only has 2 features and it doesn't require complex routing

 If you follow the folder structure you can notice the following
 - the `ui-lib` folder contains all the basic UI like buttons, inputs etc.